1820 Work Activities

 The aforementioned client may choose to work during breaks in the school year or even during the school year but cannot be required to do so.

-Refer to distance learning and homework time in Section 1820, page 30 and 31 for consideration of work participation hours not spent in class.
+Refer to Distance Learning and Homework Time, for consideration of work participation hours not spent in class.

 Form 517, the Record of School Attendance and Performance Report, or Form 516, the Record of Attendance and Performance Form may be used to verify attendance and performance and submitted to the case manager monthly.